Sjain020188/transnolate/README.md

 This was created during my time as a student at Code Chrysalis in 2 days.

-This is react native app you can use for chatting
+This is react native app you can use for chatting.
+Technologies used

 `yarn` //install dependencies
 `yarn start` //start dev server